Denk History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Dankin, Dankyn, Dankins, Dankys, Danks, Danke, Dankes, Denk, Denke and many more.

-Another 23 words(2 lines of text) are included under the topic Early Denk Notables in all our PDF Extended History products.
+More information is included under the topic Early Denk Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: